Tommy Rettig: Early life and acting career

-Rettig was selected from among 500 boys auditioning for the role of Jeff Miller, to star as the first dog owner in the first version Lassie television series, between 1954 and 1957.
-His character was a young farm boy who lived with his widowed mother, Ellen (Jan Clayton 1917–1983), grandfather (George Cleveland, 1885–1957), and his beloved collie, Lassie.
+Rettig was selected from among 500 boys auditioning for the role of Jeff Miller to star as the first dog owner in the first version Lassie television series from 1954 to 1957.
+His character was a young farm boy who lived with his widowed mother, Ellen (Jan Clayton 1917–1983), grandfather (George Cleveland, 1885–1957), and beloved collie, Lassie.

-In addition to his famous role as Jeff Miller in the Lassie television series on the CBS network, Rettig also appeared in 17 other feature films, including So Big (1953), The 5,000 Fingers of Dr. T. (1953), written by famed children's books author Dr. Seuss, and following in River of No Return (1954) with Marilyn Monroe and Robert Mitchum.
-It was his work with a dog in The 5000 Fingers Of Dr. T. that led animal trainer Rudd Weatherwax to urge him to audition for the Lassie role, for which Weatherwax had also supplied the collie.
+In addition to his famous role as Jeff Miller in the Lassie television series on the CBS network, Rettig appeared in 17 other feature films, including So Big (1953), The 5,000 Fingers of Dr. T. (1953), written by famed children's books author Dr. Seuss, and then in River of No Return (1954), with Marilyn Monroe and Robert Mitchum.
+It was his work with a dog in The 5000 Fingers of Dr. T. that led animal trainer Rudd Weatherwax to urge him to audition for the Lassie role, for which Weatherwax had also supplied the collie.

 Rettig later told interviewers that he longed for a life as a normal teenager, and after four seasons, he was able to get out of his contract.
 He was also critical of the treatment and compensation of child actors of his day.
-He reportedly received no residual payments from his several years work in the Lassie series, even though it was later very popular in syndication re-runs, widely shown under the changed title Jeff's Collie.
+He reportedly received no residual payments from his several years of work in the Lassie series, even though the show was later very popular in syndication re-runs, widely shown under the changed title Jeff's Collie.